Confederate States of America: Incursions: 1862

 During the Civil War fleets of armored warships were deployed for the first time in sustained blockades at sea.
 After some success against the Union blockade, in March the ironclad CSS Virginia was forced into port and burned by Confederates at their retreat.
-Despite several attempts mounted from their port cities, CSA naval forces were unable to break the Union blockade.
+Despite several attempts mounted from their port cities, Confederate naval forces were unable to break the Union blockade.
 Attempts were made by Commodore Josiah Tattnall III's ironclads from Savannah in 1862 with the CSS Atlanta.
 Secretary of the Navy Stephen Mallory placed his hopes in a European-built ironclad fleet, but they were never realized.
 On the other hand, four new English-built commerce raiders served the Confederacy, and several fast blockade runners were sold in Confederate ports.
 They were converted into commerce-raiding cruisers, and manned by their British crews.

 In the east, Union forces could not close on Richmond.
 General McClellan landed his army on the Lower Peninsula of Virginia.
 Lee subsequently ended that threat from the east, then Union General John Pope attacked overland from the north only to be repulsed at Second Bull Run (Second Manassas).
 Lee's strike north was turned back at Antietam MD, then Union Major General Ambrose Burnside's offensive was disastrously ended at Fredericksburg VA in December.
 Both armies then turned to winter quarters to recruit and train for the coming spring.

 In an attempt to seize the initiative, reprove, protect farms in mid-growing season and influence U.S. Congressional elections, two major Confederate incursions into Union territory had been launched in August and September 1862.
 Both Braxton Bragg's invasion of Kentucky and Lee's invasion of Maryland were decisively repulsed, leaving Confederates in control of but 63% of its population.
 Civil War scholar Allan Nevins argues that 1862 was the strategic high-water mark of the Confederacy.
 The failures of the two invasions were attributed to the same irrecoverable shortcomings: lack of manpower at the front, lack of supplies including serviceable shoes, and exhaustion after long marches without adequate food.
-Also in September Confederate General William W. Loring pushed Federal forces from Charleston, Virginia, and the Kanawha Valley in western Virginia, but lacking reinforcements Loring abandoned his position and by November the region was back in Federal control.
+Also in September Confederate General William W. Loring pushed federal forces from Charleston, Virginia, and the Kanawha Valley in western Virginia, but lacking reinforcements Loring abandoned his position and by November the region was back in federal control.